-If you are experiencing an issue with audio or sound when using Remote Desktop Connection in Windows 10 or any other version of Windows, then hopefully after this tutorial, you will be able to fix this problem.
+If you are experiencing an issue with audio or sound when using Remote Desktop Connection on Windows 10 Pro/Home or Windows 11 Pro/Home, then it might be either due to sound settings or temporary bug.

 Method # 01: Check if Sound/Audio is Enabled